Cheap & easy things for kids to do at home

 Hide notes all over the house and garden.
 Each note being a clue as to where the next one is.
 Have a prize at the end for the kids.

-Dress up in different costumes or clothes etc. and act out being princesses or kings etc.
+Dress up in different costumes or clothes etc. and act out being superheroes, pop divas or sports stars etc.